any-docs/css/content/reference/properties/text-underline-position/index.md

 ### Setting text-underline-position globally

-Because the `text-underline-position` property inherits and is not reset by the {{cssxref("text-decoration")}} shorthand property, it may be appropriate to set its value at a global level.
+Because the `text-underline-position` property inherits and is not reset by the `text-decoration` shorthand property, it may be appropriate to set its value at a global level.
 For example, the `under` value may be appropriate for a document with lots of chemical and mathematical formulas, which make a large use of subscripts.

 ```css
 :root {